Muhammad-Saad-2/face_recognition_attendance_system/ARCHITECTURE.md

 ## ✅ Final Takeaway
 This project provides a **complete end-to-end working system** for face-based attendance without needing a complex database or cloud services.
-It’s simple, understandable, and demonstrates strong technical integration between **AI, backend APIs, and a mobile app interface** — perfectly suitable for an FYP.
+It’s simple, understandable, and demonstrates strong technical integration between **AI, backend APIs, and a mobile app interface**